pavly-gerges/pavly-gerges/resume/index.md

 > [GitHub](https://github.com/Electrostat-Lab/Articular-ES) - [TechDemo](https://www.youtube.com/watch?v=CnjUakuqlMI) - [Maven-central](https://central.sonatype.com/artifact/io.github.software-hardware-codesign/articular-es)
 >
 > **Description**: An entity component system (ECS) framework featuring strong articulations among components from different systems through controller interfaces.
 The API is powered by a caching system that enables caching data in different configurations.
 Operational interactions take place within the system manager through the controller objects.
 The API provides a strong abstraction based on the data-centered architecture with the ability to model complex systems, such as: Human Interface Devices (HID) APIs, and language processing and translational APIs.
 >
-> **Architecture**: The API provides a strong abstraction based on the data-centered architecture with the ability to model complex systems, such as: Human Interface Devices (HID) APIs, and language processing and translational APIs.
-The framework is composed structurally of `Systems`, `Entities`, `Modules`, and `Components`, while behaviorly of `SystemControllers` and `DataPipes`.
->
-> **Key Features**:
-> * Entity-Component-System Data-centered standard architecture.
-> * System Modules providing further software modularity.
-> * Data pipe components facilitating modelling relations between components.
-> * Built on top of abstract Memory Maps providing behavior-agnostic architecture.
->
-> **Tools**: Java SE Platform - Gradle - Entity-Component-System Architecture - jMonkeyEngine Framework - GitHub Actions (CI/CD).
->
 > **Deployment**: Authored semi-stable pre-releases on maven-central.